sersavn/Coursera-applied-data-science-with-python-specialization/Course2/readme.md

 # Course 2
 Current folder contains 2nd course of the Coursera specialization named Applied Data Science with Python.
+You can find assignments, lectures and data related to the Course2 in the current folder.

 ## Assignment 1
 There is no assignment 1 :)